constantinpape/pybdv/README.md

 ### On-the-fly processing

-Data can also be added on the fly, using first `pybdv.initialize_dataset` to create the bdv file and then `BdvDataset` to add (and downscale) new sub-regions of the data on the fly.
+Data can also be added on the fly, using `pybdv.initialize_dataset` to create the bdv file and then `BdvDataset` to add (and downscale) new sub-regions of the data on the fly.
 See [examples/on-the-fly.py](https://github.com/constantinpape/pybdv/blob/master/examples/on_the_fly.py) for details.